yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 and existing algorithms are deprecated due to discovered cryptographic weaknesses.
 Applications must therefore be designed to enable cryptographic agility.

-That said, if a JWT is cryptographically protected by a transport layer, such as TLS, using cryptographically current algorithms, there may be no need to apply another layer of cryptographic protections to the JWT.
+That said, if a JWT is cryptographically protected by a transport layer, such as TLS using cryptographically current algorithms, there may be no need to apply another layer of cryptographic protections to the JWT.
 In such cases, the use of the "none" algorithm can be perfectly acceptable.